-The Annual Financial Statements attached and referred to in this MD&A were prepared according to IFRS.
-References to Adjusted OIBDA, adjusted operating margin, net income - adjusted, earnings per share - adjusted, net revenue and consolidated direct operating expenses - adjusted for CEWS and HAUListic are not measures recognized by IFRS and do not have standardized meanings prescribed by IFRS.
+The Annual Financial Statements attached and referred to in this MD&A were prepared according to IFRS Accounting Standards.
+References to net income - adjusted, earnings per share - adjusted, and net revenue are not measures recognized by IFRS Accounting Standards and do not have standardized meanings prescribed by IFRS Accounting Standards.
 This MD&A reports on certain financial performance measures that are described and presented in order to provide shareholders and potential investors with additional measures to evaluate our ability to fund our operations and information regarding our liquidity.
 In addition, these measures are used by management in its evaluation of performance.
-These Non-IFRS Terms may not be comparable to similar measures presented by other issuers and should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS.
-Investors are cautioned that these indicators should not replace the foregoing IFRS terms: net income, earnings per share and debt revenue.
+These Non-IFRS Terms may not be comparable to similar measures presented by other issuers and should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS Accounting Standards.
+Investors are cautioned that these indicators should not replace the foregoing IFRS Accounting Standards terms: net income, earnings per share and revenue.